-Don't know where to start with your SWOT analysis?
-Check out Bplans' SWOT analysis resource page, which offers both a free SWOT analysis template and sample SWOT analyses for various types of companies and industries.
+Bplans offer its SWOT analysis template as a downloadable PDF file.
+From this resource page, you can find instructions for filling out a SWOT analysis, what to use it for, and sample SWOT analyses for various types of companies and industries.
 These include food establishments, as well as online stores, such as an Etsy shop, to give you an idea of what business-specific SWOT analyses should look like.
-Bplans' free SWOT analysis template is available as a downloadable PDF file, while sample SWOT analyses are published on the website itself.
-[SWOT Analysis: Examples, Templates & Definition]
+[See Related Story: SWOT Analysis: Examples, Templates & Definition]

 On BusinessBalls, you'll find several different downloadable SWOT tools available in Word and PDF format.
 This article includes a detailed explanation of each SWOT component, as well as a filled-out sample with numerous types of potential strengths, weaknesses, opportunities and threats your business might have.

 If you've ever wondered what a SWOT analysis would look like for some of the world's biggest and best-known corporations, Creately has designed samples for companies like Google, Amazon and Nike on its SWOT analysis template page.
 You can also create and edit a blank template using Creately's web-based SWOT software.

 MindTools offers a SWOT worksheet that guides you through the process of filling out your analysis.
 This article lists a series of questions you can answer for each component to help you figure out what to put in each box.
 For example, for Strengths, you are asked to list what advantages your organization has over others and what your unique selling proposition (USP) is; for Weaknesses, you're asked what factors cause your business to lose sales.
 This thorough, introspective look at your company may help you uncover things you didn't think of.